majick/entry/README.md

 ### Tests

-You can test your changes like you would a deployed version of Entry.
+You can test your changes like you would a deployed version of Bundles.
 You should also run the included tests before committing your changes.
 Run `bun test` to run the tests that are included in the repository.
 These tests test the memory and CPU usage of app usage.
 All tests should pass before you commit.